-Do I Want to Be an ASPCA Officer?
+Should I Become an ASPCA Officer?

 American Society for the Prevention of Cruelty to Animals (ASPCA) officers, also known as humane law enforcement (HLE) officers or ASPCA agents, perform duties that ensure the overall welfare and safety of animals.
-In many locations, ASPCA and HLE officers have similar powers to police, allowing them to investigate cases of animal cruelty, arrest suspects for violation of cruelty laws, report on crimes related to animals and testify in court.
+In many locations, ASPCA and HLE officers have similar powers to police, allowing them to investigate cases of animal cruelty, arrest suspects for violation of cruelty laws, report on crimes related to animals, and testify in court.
 These professionals should have a thorough understanding of current laws related to animals.

 Working with animals can be very rewarding, especially to avid animal lovers.
-However, there are pitfalls to working as an ASPCA officer, including having to witness abuse and neglect inflicted on animals, working at all hours and possibly being injured by frightened, confused or aggressive animals.
+However, there are pitfalls to working as an ASPCA officer, including having to witness abuse and neglect inflicted on animals, working at all hours, and possibly being injured by frightened, confused, or aggressive animals.

 |Degree Level||Varies based on state and agency|